SP5GW/2m_SlimJim_Antenna/README.md

 f - waveform frequency = 144 MHz (one can select exact centre frequency for his/her activity)

-c - velocity factor = 0.95
+vf - velocity factor = 0.95

 then: